CodeToCommunicate/CoCoLessons/coco_1_jupyter_and_shell.md

 In this lesson,
 we'll learn about Project Jupyter and the tools it provides for scientific coding.
-We'll also learn how to use one old but very efficient tool, the terminal, to execute commands on a computer.
+We'll also learn how to use one old but very effective tool, the terminal, to execute commands on a computer.

 ---